ncagle/DNS-over-HTTPS/DOH-implementation.md

 - cleans up all memory, at least when all works
 - requires a HTTPS URL
 - Sets time-out for the DOH requests (based on the main transfer timeouts)
-- IPv4-only and IPv6-only requests (based on main transfer options)
+- supports IPv4-only and IPv6-only requests (based on main transfer options)

 ## TODO